joshuakaluba/BashCheatSheet/DockerCheatSheet.md

 # Docker Cheatsheet

-The following are a cheatsheet for my commonly used docker commands:
+The following compose a cheatsheet for my commonly used docker commands:

 ## Build an image